Sdcrouse/careers-opening-the-line-of-communication/README.md

 >Cynthia

 This email has a few problems.
 First, there is no subject line or recipient at all.
-Next, Sarah does not clearly say who she is [is she a student, engineer, or neither?].
+Next, Sarah does not clearly say who she is [is she a student, working professional, or neither?].
 The other issue is that the main “ask” is about a training program—not about meeting/speaking.
 Then Sarah closes the email by casually suggesting to meet in person.
 There are also glaring grammatical errors and inappropriate punctuation.
 Overall, this message fails to give the recipient a reason to want to connect with the sender.

 ## Approaching People You Know Versus People You Don't Know